The skewness of the distance-redshift relation in $\Lambda$CDM: Numerical results

 The numerical evaluation of the $\kappa^{LSS}_3$ from Eq.~\eqref{eq:k3LSS} requires some subtleties to be accounted for.
 In fact, from Eq.~\eqref{eq:bis3} we have to specify the value of $\ell_\text{max}$ to effectively compute the contribution of the bispectrum to the skewness.
 Since the physical cutoff is determined by the smoothing scale $\rho$, we only need to ensure that $\ell_{\rm max} \gtrsim r_s / \rho$, where the specific value is chosen to guarantee a percent precision.

-Once again, we perform numerical investigations by using linear matter power spectrum and HaloFit model.
-For different values of the coarse-graining scale $\rho$, results are shown in Fig.~\ref{fig:LSS_total}.
-The numerical results are reported in Fig.~\ref{fig:LSS_total}, where we have adopted linear power spectrum in the left panel and HaloFit model in the right one.
+We perform numerical investigations by using linear matter power spectrum, Halofit model and the BiHalofit fitting function for the bispectrum provided in \cite{Takahashi:2019hth}.
+For different values of the coarse-graining scale $\rho$, the numerical results are reported in Fig.~\ref{fig:LSS_total}, where we have adopted linear power spectrum in the left panel, Halofit model in the center and BiHalofit in the right panel.

 At first sight, a general feature is that the absolute value of $\kappa^{LSS}_3$ is decreasing with the redshift.
 In particular, whereas the values at $z\sim 1$ are of order $0.1$, the skewness at lower redshifts varies more and becomes $\mathcal{O}(1)$ when $\rho$ becomes smaller.
 Moreover, the value is quite insensitive of the kind of spectrum adopted for $\rho = 20$ Mpc/h.
 This last feature is in line with the fact that the involved scales still evolve almost linearly for this case.